 The description of the algorithm presented above does not make the connection between the algorithm and the concept clear.
 In a classroom where the study of mathematics is based on problem solving and the use of various representations, students develop an understanding of the algorithm through the exploration of concepts.
 Thus, the focus is on understanding rather than on applying procedures.

 The concept of equivalent fractions is introduced in Grade 1.
 However, it is sometimes difficult for students to grasp that a quantity can have more than one name and be represented by more than one number (for example, the number \(1\frac{2}{3}\) represents the same quantity as the number \(1\frac{6}{9}\); therefore, we say that \(1\frac{2}{3}\; = \;1\frac{6}{9}\)).
-Understanding equivalent fractions is part of the proportional reasoning that students will continue to develop in the intermediate and senior divisions.
+Understanding equivalent fractions is part of the proportional reasoning that students will continue to develop in the Intermediate and Senior Divisions.

 Determining equivalent fractions means determining fractions that represent the same quantity.
-We are looking for a number of "small parts" of a whole that correspond to a particular number of "large parts" of the same whole.
-For example, if we are looking for the number of sixteenths that corresponds to 1 and 1 fourth (\(1\frac{1}{4}\; = \;\frac{?}{{16}}\)):
+We are looking for a number of "small parts" of a whole that correspond to a number of "large parts" of the same whole.
+For example, if we are looking for the number of sixteenths that corresponds to 1 and 1 fourth (\(1\frac{1}{4}\; = \;\frac{?}{{16}}\)), we could represent them using an area model:

 \(1\frac{1}{4}\;\) of a chocolate bar

-\(1\frac{4}{{16}}\;\;{\rm{ou}}\;\frac{{20}}{{16}}\) of the same chocolate bar
+\(1\frac{4}{{16}}\;\;{\rm{or}}\;\frac{{20}}{{16}}\) of the same chocolate bar

 Sixteenths are one fourth as large as fourths.
 In a whole, there are 4 fourths but 16 sixteenths, that is, 4 times more sixteenths than fourths.
 So you need 4 sixteenths to make a quantity that is equivalent to 1 fourth.
 In order to represent the same quantity, you need 4 times as many sixteenths as fourths \(\left( {4\; \times \;1\; = \;4} \right)\).
 This explains the algorithm below.

 We can see that the reverse is also true.
 Since fourths are 4 times larger than sixteenths, \(\frac{1}{4}\) as many fourths are needed \(\left( {16\; \div \;4\; = \;4} \right)\).
 In order to represent the same quantity, there must be \(\frac{1}{4}\) as many sixteenths \(4 \div 4 = 1\).
 So, 1 fourth is equivalent to 4 sixteenths.
-This explains the algorithm on the right.
+This explains the algorithm below.

 However, it is not always so easy to recognize equivalent fractions.
-Take, for example, \(\frac{4}{6}\) and \(\frac{6}{9}\).
-We do not see equivalence as the result of multiplying the numerator and the denominator by an integer, which is the usual algorithm.
-We can reduce each fraction to its simplest expression to see that each is equivalent to \(\frac{2}{3}\).
+Take, for example, \(\frac{4}{6}\) and \(\frac{6}{9}\), where one denominator is not a factor of the other.
+Here, we can reduce each fraction to its simplest expression to see that each is equivalent to \(\frac{2}{3}\).
 We can also use a semi-concrete representation:

 \(\frac{4}{6}\)